5 minutes

 There’s many more than this, but those are the main ones.
 To learn about this in greater detail, read our post about data visualization techniques.

-Bad Example #1: Presenting Qualitative Data
+Bad Data Visualization Example #1: Presenting Qualitative Data

 Not all data can be visualized into graphs or charts.
 For instance, data pertaining to employee details: including first & last name, email address, ethnicity, job title etc.